Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Low-Complexity Acoustic Scene Classification

 \subsection{System complexity requirements}

 This task imposed a classifier complexity expressed in terms of model size on disk.
-The chosen limit was 500 KB for the non-zero parameters, which means 128K parameters in the 32-bit float data type (128000 parameters * 32 bits per parameter / 8 bits per byte= 512000 bytes = 500~KB).
+The chosen limit was 500~KB for the non-zero parameters, which means 128~K parameters in the 32-bit float data type (128000 parameters * 32 bits per parameter / 8 bits per byte = 512000 bytes = 500~KB).
 This approach for limiting the model size allows participants some flexibility in design, for example minimizing the number of non-zero parameters of the network in order to comply with this size limit (sparsity), or quantization of model parameters in order to use lower number of bits.

 The computational complexity of the feature extraction stage is not included in the system complexity estimation.
-Even though feature extraction is an integral part of the system complexity, there is no established method for estimating and comparing complexity of different feature extraction implementations, therefore we do not take it into consideration, in order to keep the complexity estimation straightforward across different approaches.
+Even though feature extraction is an integral part of the system complexity, there is no established method for estimating and comparing complexity of different feature extraction implementations, therefore we do not take it into consideration, in order to keep the complexity estimation straightforward across approaches.
 Some special situations for feature representations apply.
-Some implementations may use a feature extraction layer as the first layer in the neural network - in this case the limit is applied only to the following layers, in order to exclude the feature calculation as if it were a separate processing block.
-However, in case of embeddings (e.g VGGish\cite{Hershey2017}, OpenL3\cite{Cramer_2019_ICASSP} or EdgeL3\cite{Kumari_2019_IPDPSW}), the network used to generate the embeddings counts in the number of parameters.
-Additionally, layers not used in the classification process (at test stage), such as batch normalization layers, are also skipped from the model size calculation.
+Some implementations may use a feature extraction layer as the first layer in the neural network~- in this case the limit is applied only to the following layers, in order to exclude the feature calculation as if it were a separate processing block.
+However, in case of embeddings (e.g. VGGish~\cite{Hershey2017}, OpenL3~\cite{Cramer_2019_ICASSP} or EdgeL3~\cite{Kumari_2019_IPDPSW}), the network used to generate the embeddings counts in the number of parameters.
+Additionally, batch normalization layers are skipped from the model size calculation.